louislam/uptime-kuma/README.md

 It is a temporary live demo, all data will be deleted after 10 minutes.
 Use the one that is closer to you, But I suggest that you should install and try it out for the best demo experience.

-VPS is sponsored by Uptime Kuma sponsors on [Open Collective](https://opencollective.com/uptime-kuma)!
+Tokyo VPS is sponsored by Uptime Kuma sponsors on [Open Collective](https://opencollective.com/uptime-kuma)!
 Thank you so much!

 ## ⭐ Features